bndnio/concurrency-mini-problems/README.md

 Looks like our print statements takes 1.45s of the 1.84s it takes for the `cons` (consume) routine to run.
-This must be some sort of bottleneck!
+This could be some sort of bottleneck!
-Let's remove it from the code base and rebuild and re-profile.
+Let's remove it from the code base and rebuild and re-profile to find out.

 ```
 diff --git a/prod-cons-channels.go b/prod-cons-channels.go